 Interactive games foster a personal learning journey

-The final piece of the BTS puzzle is the interactive mobile game.
+The final piece of the Beyond the Stars puzzle is the interactive mobile game.
 This interactive, story-driven game helps the program capitalise on tangential learning to provide a fun, child-driven approach to education.
 By encouraging children to actively participate in the learning process, the game encourages children to personalise and internalise educational outcomes.

 Throughout the game, children work to keep their own village healthy and travel to other islands on their quest.
 These new islands feature a range of mini games (which you can play yourself by downloading the game) that allow children to explore educational content from multiple angles, reinforcing and personalising their learning.